abhshkdz/abhshkdz.github.io/index.md

 # Bio

-I am a Research Scientist at Fundamental AI Research (FAIR) at Meta AI working on deep neural networks and its applications in climate change.
+I am a Research Scientist at Fundamental AI Research (FAIR) at Meta working on deep neural networks and its applications in climate change.
 My current focus is on electrocatalyst discovery for renewable energy storage as part of the [Open Catalyst Project][ocp].
 Renewable energy sources (like solar, wind) are great but intermittent -- the sun